 So what people did was graft this deformed navel orange cutting onto other citrus trees and they spread.
 But these trees don’t get to reproduce and they don’t get to improve their genetic makeup through natural selection and hybrid vigor.
 This is immoral and unhealthy for the plant and the people eating it.
 Plants do have a consciousness and they are capable of suffering.
 This video proves it:

 In a few areas of the world, vertical farms have sprung up.
-These are corporate owned warehouses where crops regrown in stacked tray sunder fluorescent lights.
-They don’t use soil, the plants are grown in a watermisted-paper infused with nutrients.
+These are corporate owned warehouses where crops are grown in stacked trays under fluorescent lights.
+They don’t use soil, the plants are grown in wet paper that is moistened with “nutrient water”.
 This practice is wrong on many levels.
 Its cruel to the plants as they do not get to grow in soil and sunlight like they were intended to.
 Also, there are so many trace minerals, nutrients with their natural cofactors, live probiotics, and enzymes present in healthy soil- it is impossible to reproduce these conditions in a wet paper substrate.
-The plants grown in these conditions will not be as nutritious.
+The plants grown in these conditions will not be nutritious or healthy.

 Also, it is expensive to grow crops this way and only a large company can afford to do it.
 Farming should not be a big business affair- small organic farms are the solution and their food is much cheaper.
 Corporate proponents argue that Big Business produces cheaper food and this is not correct.
 Food was more affordable in the first half of the 20th century before the rise of Big Agriculture.
 Do no support these vertical farms.
 They mistreat the plants, the produce is not as nutritious, and they are yet another example of Big Agro trying to take the power of growing healthy organic food away from the small farmer and the people.